OscarTuli/Italiando/index.md

 <h1><i><strong>Welcome to Italiando</strong></i></h1>

 <p><img src="https://c1.staticflickr.com/1/219/482815089_0860b38e34_b.jpg" width="50%">
-  Italiando is a website that helps you learn Italian through a series of interesting activities.
-Here you will find not only videos containing useful vocabulary, but also slides to learn the grammar of this wonderful language!
+  <h4>Italiando is a website that helps you learn Italian through a series of interesting activities.
+   Here you will find not only videos containing useful vocabulary, but also slides to learn the grammar of this beautiful language!</h4>
   </p>